alex3robertson-psycdalex/Alex-D-Cypher/README.md

 for the contour of study hall

-audiotorium
+audiotourium

-sit down and be quiet
+sit down be quiet

 lyrical register illegal riot